 OTT will establish a regular cadence of required meetings with DOE National Laboratory and DOE plant and site technology transfer offices ranging from every one to three months to meet with OTT and supporting DOE program offices to discuss project progress and budget updates.
+Additionally, DOE ii.
+Topic 2: Energy I-Corps Training Cohort 19

-Additionally, DOE National Laboratory and DOE plant and site technology transfer offices are required to provide progress reporting and budget reporting in the Program Information Collection System (PICS) software, in addition to program-specific deliverables.
+National Laboratory and DOE plant and site technology transfer offices are required to provide progress reporting and budget reporting in the Program Information Collection System (PICS) software, in addition to program-specific deliverables.